CatalogueOfLife/retired_DCA_Export/import-scripts/mysql/README_WINDOWS.txt

 Command line arguments:

-	-u | -user		The MySQL database user
+	-u	The MySQL database user
-	-d | -database	The MySQL database into which to import the data -h | -host		The MySQL server host (default: localhost) -p | -password	The MySQL password (default: none)
+	-d	The MySQL database into which to import the data -h	The MySQL server host (default: localhost)
+	-p	The MySQL password (default: none)
-	-e | -exportdir	The directory containing the DCA export files (default: present working directory)
+	-e	The directory containing the DCA export files (default: present working directory)
-	-x | -prefix	The table prefix to be used when creating and loading the tables (default: none).
+	-x 	The table prefix to be used when creating and loading the tables (default: none).
 If you want to import the DCA data into a pre-existent database, you might want to specify a table prefix
-	-n | -nocreate	Skip table creation (only load data)
+	-n 	Skip table creation (only load data)